peterwwillis/devopsyoga-content/what-is-devops.md

 Implementing DevOps is a big undertaking, but not because the tools or processes are complicated.
 The biggest challenge is in changing everyone's mindset in order to become comfortable with new ways to work together.[citation needed]

-[Infrastructure Automation]: ./infrastructure.md
-[What is DevOps Culture?]: ./devops-culture.md
+[What is DevOps Culture?]: ./culture/
-[What are DevOps Practices?]: ./devops-practices.md
+[What are DevOps Practices?]: ./practices/